Professor Michael J. Hautus, PhD (Auck)

 Sensory Science and Psychophysics research has been a strength of the School of Psychology at the University of Auckland for many decades.
 Professor Michael Hautus has been an active researcher in the School for over two decades.
 He is the Director of the Psychophysics Laboratory.

 Michael obtained a PhD in Psychology from the University of Auckland in 1993, where he is now a Professor in the School of Psychology.
 His professional interests lie in the domain of empirical quantitative research, which includes quantitative assessment of the functioning of the auditory system, modelling auditory, visual, and flavour judgment, and modelling cognitive processes involved in judgment.
-He has over 70 peer-reviewed publications in international journals, which span the areas of quantitative psychology, memory, sensory evaluation, pain, auditory neuroscience, mathematical modelling, and decision science.
+He has over 100 peer-reviewed publications , which span the areas of quantitative psychology, memory, sensory evaluation, pain, auditory neuroscience, mathematical modelling, and decision science.

 Research Projects